juancarlucci/rooster/README.md

   2. Front end framework
   3. Animations
   4. Dynamic backend from a CMS

 ### *Please also submit a small write up discussing (leave answers to a sentence or two):*

   1. What you technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)

+I incorporated React.js because I like the modular nature of it.
+It is easy to maintain and update.
+For example, each component gets its own css style sheet for ease of maintenance.

   2. Any struggles you faced when developing with technology you chose

+In order to incorporate SASS efficiently I had to modify the webpack.config file.
+This allowed me to add SCSS Loaders.

   3. What you enjoyed the most and why

+I enjoyed the process of translating the mockups into reusable code.

 ## Code Snippets